-The weird thing though, I actually DID know what it was, or how to do it more often than not.
-I just didn't know the right words or terms...
+The weird thing though, I actually DID know what it was, or how to do the thing they were talking about more often than not.
+I just didn't know the ‘right’ words or terms.

 Yet when I went on to Uni, I quit.
 Twice.

-Now I love learning new things, yet formal education bores the pants off of me.
-I wanna learn what I wanna learn (and know), not what I'm told I 'should'.
+You see I love learning new things yet formal education bores the pants off of me - I wanna learn what I wanna learn (and know), not what I'm told I 'should'.
 My head has got enough going on without cramming it full of stuff I don't have interest or use for in the future.

-And it's come with it's downside of not (always) knowing fancy industry names for stuff, or having a signed piece of paper saying I'm 'qualified'.
+It has come with it's downside like not (always) knowing the fancy industry names for stuff, or owning a signed piece of paper to say I'm 'qualified'.

 Yet, I'm a Designer.